christianmartincabucos/ci-user-management/README.md

 - CodeIgniter's MVC structure is extended with HMVC for better modularity.
 - Authentication is built using dedicated controllers and models.

-Feel free to jump into the code and start exploring.
-Let me know if you run into anything that needs clarification!

 ## Database Schema

 Here’s the SQL statement to create the `users` table: